 Diagrams automatically update when you push code using git

-This page is dedicated to answering your questions.
+This page is dedicated to answering your questions and presenting news.

 Please send any of your feedback to firstname.lastname@example.org - I am most interested and will reply to all emails, and will update this Blog/FAQ page with useful information.